22 Missing Data

 While a complete case analysis can be suitable in some missing data situations, it may not be desirable: if a large fraction of data is missing, a complete case analysis may throw away most of the observations, resulting in high-variance estimates.
 In imputation, we keep the incomplete cases, using their observed data and imputing the missing variables.

 There are several simple imputation strategies, though simple does not always mean wise.
 A common one is mean imputation: if a variable is missing, impute its value as the mean of the observed values.
 This is very easy to do, and seems “unbiased” in the sense that it assumes anything missing is average.
-But consider TODO fig, in which \(Y\) is sometimes missing and imputed with its mean: the mean imputation seriously distorts the observed relationship between \(X\) and \(Y\), and would bias our regression coefficients.
+But consider Figure 22.5, which imputes the missing data in Example 22.1 with its mean: the mean imputation seriously distorts the observed relationship between \(X\) and \(Y\), biasing our regression coefficients.

 In data observed over time, such as time series data, a “last value carried forward” rule can be applied: if a measurement is missing at one time, assume it has the previously observed value.
 For example, if patients in a medical study have tests conducted every week, and a patient misses one week, we could carry their past test result forward to that week.
-This can be reasonable, though it can still introduce bias in some circumstances; see Exercise 21.1.
+This can be reasonable, as we’d expect the expected value for a patient this week to be close to their value last week, though it can still introduce bias in some circumstances; see Exercise 22.1.

 More generally, we could use a model to impute the missing value by predicting it from the observed values.
 If our research goal is to estimate the regression model \[ Y = \beta_0 + \beta_1 X_1 + \beta_2 X_2 + e, \] but \(X_2\) is missing at random, we could fit a separate regression model to predict \(X_2\) using \(X_1\).
 We could then use the model to estimate the missing values of \(X_2\), and use those in our final regression.